 All academic majors at Truman can pursue a military science minor and participate in the U.S. Army Reserve Officers’ Training Corps (ROTC), a college course that offers students additional benefits ranging from special scholarships to travel throughout the United States and abroad.
 This exciting program attracts men and women with leadership potential and personal integrity who want to make a difference in the world.

 Extensive Leadership and Management Training

-Each of our military science programs offers an unparalleled opportunity for personal development along with a first-class physical fitness program.
-Students are prepared for success—be it in the Army or civilian occupation.
+Each of our military science programs offers an unparalleled opportunity for your personal development along with a first-class physical fitness program.
+You are prepared for success—be it in the Army or civilian occupation.
 Our program, which requires only a few hours each week, offers hands-on leadership and management training to develop the confidence and discipline you need to succeed in any field.